kanthoney/sql-motif/doc/table.md

 * `reducer`.
 A function which customises output of the `toObject` or `toJSON` methods of any [record set](./record-set.md) for this table.
 It takes the same form as the `reducer` option in a [collate option](./collate-options.md).

+* `reduceInit`.
+An initial value for the `reducer`.
+If a function, is called with no arguments to produce an initial value.

 ## Methods

 As a general rule, SQL generating methods starting with a capital letter produce keywords whereas those starting with a lower case letter don't.
 For example: